revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-- An Abstract class is a class which is denoted by an abstract keyword and can be used only as a Base class.
-This class should always be inherited.
-An instance of the class itself cannot be created.
-If we do not want any program to create an object of a class, then such classes can be made abstract.
+- An Abstract class is a class which is denoted by an abstract keyword and can be used only as a Base class.This class should always be inherited.An instance of the class itself cannot be created.If we do not want any program to create an object of a class, then such classes can be made abstract.

-- Any method in the abstract class does not have implementations in the same class.
-But they must be implemented in the child’s class.
+- Any method in the abstract class does not have implementations in the same class.But they must be implemented in the child’s class.

 For Example: